gcallah/hambone/chaps/chap3.md

 Camellia said to them, "I can barely stand to see that boy in such a state.
 He was the best of Denmark, and now he just like a brokedown palace."

 Claude responded, "I don't think it all about you.
 There something else be troubling that boy.
 And whatever it is, I suspect it kind of dangerous."

+## 2.

+Hampton, after leaving Elsie's Bar, walked the mile over to Rome Baptist Church.
+The Spiritual Gospel Singers were already setting up their equipment inside the church.
+He greeted Norbert, who introduced him to the rest of the group.

+"I brought the song I like you to add to your program tonight.
+Let's go over it."

+[song about Cain and Abel inserted here: under development...

+He killed his brother dead
+The Lord called out his crime
+And placed a curse upon his head

+]

+"Now, when y'all get to the line about 'And he killed his brother dead,' the music gotta stop, so that line could be heard real clear throughout the church, OK?"

+The group rehearsed the song for a few minutes with Hampton listening. happy with what he heard, he told them "you boys sound great!
+And I do appreciate y'all doing this for me.
+I know you already getting paid something but here's a little something extra to thank y'all."

+He handed Norbert a $100 bill.

+"That's mighty kind of you, brother."

+They shook hands, then Hampton went to the back of the church and sat in the last pew, while the group resumed setting up their equipment.
+Hearing the church door open behind him, Hampton turned in his seat and saw that Winthrop had entered the church.
+He rose to greet him.

+"Yo Winthrop, how you doing?
+Claude coming tonight?"

+"Yeah, and Gertie too.
+Imma go get me a seat up front."

+"Alright, I be up there myself soon enough."

+The church door opened again, and in walked Hiram.

+Hampton waved to him, and said, "Brother, I gotta have a word with you.
+Come have a seat."

+Hiram sat down beside Hampton and asked him, "What up, my brother?"

+"You know how that old drunk said it was Claude that done in my daddy?"

+"You think there was something to that?"

+"Well, I was already wondering about it myself.
+It was all a bit too convenient for ole Claude, weren't it?"

+"True dat."

+(As they spoke, the church was gradually filling with people coming to hear the evening's performance.)

+"But I ain't sure yet, so I devised a little test for tonight."

+"A test?"

+"Yeah, I added a song to the program for tonight, about Cain and Abel.
+You know, with someone killing his own brother.
+And I wanna see how Claude react to hearing that song."

+"So how I gonna help you?"

+"I want you to watch him too.
+Then after, we gonna compare notes, and join our judgments about whether he done it or not."

+"Well, I down with that."

+The door to the church opened again, and Claude and Gertie walked in together, followed immediately by Winthrop and Camellia.

+Hampton whispered to Hiram, "Go get a seat up front.
+I'm gonna sit on the opposite side of the church from you."

+Hiram got up and moved to the front of the church, and Hampton himself rose to greet the new arrivals.

+Claude spoke first.
+"How you doing, Hampton?"

+[clever answer]

+Claude responded, "Hampton, I can't figure out what the hell you saying!"

+Hampton turned to Winthrop.
+"Didn't you used to sing gospel?"

+"Yeah, and people used to love my voice."

+"And just what did you voice?"

+Winthrop looked confused, and hesitantly replied, "Well, I was a baritone."

+"So you added the barest of tones?"

+Winthrop was totally nonplussed, and could not even formulate an answer.
+But he was saved from having to do so by the commencement of the evening's musical program.
+The musicians were creating background color as the church's minister began to give the welcome.

+Claude said, "We better go get our seats," and they all made their way to the front of the church.

+Gertie, already seated, said to Hampton, "Come sit next to me," and patted the chair to her left.

+Hampton responded, pointing to the chair next to Camellia, "Thank you mama, but that metal chair got a more magnetic attraction for me."

+He took a seat in the chair next to Camellia, leaning toward her.

+"Now this here is the country where I belong."